ariakit/ariakit/.changeset/3206-combobox-item-aria-selected.md

 Overwriting `aria-selected` value on `ComboboxItem`

-It's now possible to pass a custom `aria-selected` value to the [`ComboboxItem`](https://ariakit.org/reference/combobox-item) component, ovewriting the internal behavior.
+It's now possible to pass a custom `aria-selected` value to the [`ComboboxItem`](https://ariakit.org/reference/combobox-item) component, overwriting the internal behavior.